Symptoms include burning or tingling pain that occurs when people walk or wear certain shoes.

 To diagnose tarsal tunnel syndrome, a doctor manipulates the affected foot during a physical examination.
 For example, tapping the injured or compressed area just below the ankle bone often causes tingling (referred to as the Tinel sign), which may extend to the heel, arch, or toes.

 Nerve conduction studies Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may be useful to determine the cause or extent of the injury, especially if foot surgery is being considered.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may be useful to determine the cause or extent of the injury, especially if foot surgery is being considered.